 Throughout the year, the NEA Foundation awards over 150 grants to support educators’ efforts to close the achievement gaps, develop creative learning opportunities for students, and enhance their own professional development.

-There are two primary grant categories open to public education professionals: Student Achievement Grants and Learning & Leadership Grants.
+OEA encourages all eligible educational professionals to apply for these grants.
+There are two primary grant categories open to all public education professionals:

-- Promote classroom innovation and engage students in critical thinking, inquiry, and self-direct learning that deepens knowledge of standards-based subject matter
+These grants promote classroom innovation and engage students in critical thinking, inquiry, and self-direct learning that deepens knowledge of standards-based subject matter.
+Approximately 75 awards are announced annually.

 - Include specific and measurable goals for student that are rigorous and aligned to state standards